DynamicsAndNeuralSystems/catch22/README.md

 $ python testing.py
 ```

 The module is now available under the name `catch22`.
-Each feature function can be accessed individually and takes arrays as tuple or lists (not `Numpy`-arrays).
+Each feature function can be accessed individually and takes arrays as tuple or lists (not `numpy` arrays).
 E.g., for loaded data, `tsData` in Python:

 ```python
 import catch22
 catch22.CO_f1ecac(tsData)
 ```

-All features are bundeled in the method `catch22_all` which also accepts numpy arrays and gives back a dictionary containing the entries `catch22_all['names']` for feature names and `catch22_all['values']` for feature outputs.
+All features are bundelled in the method `catch22_all` which also accepts `numpy` arrays and gives back a dictionary containing the entries `catch22_all['names']` for feature names and `catch22_all['values']` for feature outputs.

 ```python
 from catch22 import catch22_all